openrocket/openrocket/README.md

 Dive into the essentials: adjust component dimensions, plot a simulation, swap out motors, ...
 Explore the impact of your changes and, most importantly, enjoy the process! 😊

+---

-## 📐 OpenRocket – Related Projects & Tools
+## 📐 OpenRocket-related Projects & Tools
 *Note: If you have an OpenRocket-related project you would like included in the list, you can file a new issue for it.*

 ### Core Projects